infiman/react-router-querystring/README.md

 # @infiman/react-router-querystring

-Library to handle querystring along with react-router and @reach/router.
+Library to handle querystring along with react-router or @reach/router.